adedomin/independent-study/indep-study.md

 The idea of the source code repository is to allow for efficient ways to handle code changes and to manage multiple developers working on the same code.

 Lastly, there is a server, running software similar to Jenkins CI or Travis CI which can potentially handle many tasks.
-At a high level, it is usually used to run a build or test step in, say, a build.gradle, project.json, Makefile or various other build tools.
+At a high level, it is usually used to run a build or test step in, say, a build.gradle, project.json, Makefile or various other build tools[@jenkins].
 To enhance tools like Jenkins, there are binary and other code quality scans like SonarQube and others which attempt to find issues outside of the space of unit and mock tests.
-Other such triggers, like diff checking, can be used to trigger code reviews for massive revisions of source code.
+Other such triggers, like diff checking, can be used to trigger code reviews for massive revisions of source code[@jenkins-plugins].

-Generally, the final stage of Continuous Integration is to notify the developers, or other interested parties, the results of these various tests and builds.
+Generally, the final stage of Continuous Integration is to notify the developers, or other interested parties, the results of these various tests and builds[@jenkins].
 In a full CICD build pipeline, generally there is the process of uploading so called artifacts to a artifact or binary repository.
 These binary repositories are more in the realm of continuous delivery.